deanturpin/germs.dev/posts/repairs.md

 - [x] Add crocodile leather strap

 ## Raketa 2609.HA
-From 1975, in very good condition and running well.
-Will probably just give the dial some love and check the power reserve.
+From 1975, in good condition and running well.
 Measured 47h power reserve (nominally 45h) -- see [Ranftt](http://www.ranfft.de/cgi-bin/bidfun-db.cgi?10&ranfft&2&2uswk&Raketa_2609_HA).
-Dial brightened up with a little with water and cottonbud, also removed some of the gunk on the chapter ring
+Dial brightened up with a little with water and cottonbud, also removed some of the gunk on the [chapter ring](https://www.watch-wiki.net/doku.php?id=chapter_ring).

 - [x] Check power reserve
 - [x] Clean dial